radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 ### LDAP Data Source Advanced Settings

-For LDAP backends there are four additional settings that are optional: SSL/TLS, STARTTLS, Mutual Authentication, <!-- Kerberos, --> Chasing Referrals and the Paged Results Control.
+For LDAP backends there are additional settings that are optional: SSL/TLS, STARTTLS, Mutual Authentication, <!-- Kerberos, --> Chasing Referrals and the Paged Results Control.
 These options are described below.

 #### SSL/TLS